4np/NPOKit/README.md

 ## Logging

-`NPOKit` support logging through any logging framework your application uses by providing a `logging wrapper`.
-Below is an example of how to bind based on Dave Wood's [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) that was developed completely in Swift.
+`NPOKit` relies on its host application for logging using a `logging wrapper`.
+This allows `NPOKit` to not have any dependencies and to enforce or make assumptions on the logging framework your host application uses.
+Below is an example of how to inject Dave Wood's (Swift 4) [XCGLogger](https://github.com/DaveWoodCom/XCGLogger) to `NPOKit` by creating a `LoggerWrapper`:

 ### LoggerWrapper